Frequently Asked Questions about Westlake Hills Vision Center

 There are a couple parts of the eye exam that everyone hates.
 Paperwork, the air puff, and the dilation.
 From the very opening of the practice we brought in technology to streamline the exam process while making it comfortable and convenient for our patients.
 Instead of the air puff eye pressure test, we use another much less invasive device.
 We also brought in a retinal camera known as the optomap so that for most of our patients we no longer have to dilate.
 We can get a good thorough look at the health of the back of your eyes without the torture of dilation.

-Last but not least we made it so appointment can be booked on-line and all the paperwork can be done on-line before one gets to the appointment.
+We also made it so appointments can be booked on-line and all the paperwork can be done on-line before one gets to the appointment.
 We just need to set the passcode if you are an established patient.
 Passcode not working… TEXT us.

 We also switched our phone system so you can now text our office.
 It’s a quick easy way to get your questions answered.